fatjond0413/sep10-freedom-project/README.md

 I used HTML, CSS, Bootstrap, and Github.
 I also chose to independently study the medical field in order to help me make by website.

+## Content

+ My product I have decided to made is three products and they are all in my website which is linked below.
+One is a device that can predict cancer cells, causing people to have more of a fighting chance against them.
+My second product are pills that fight addictions.
+My third product is a bed that alows nurses to move overweight patients without as much backpain.

 ## Links

 [Product]()